pyconca/2018-web/README.rst

 submit patches to improve the site, consider forking the project and sending us a pull request on Github.
-No promises that we'll accept every suggestion, but when we do, you'll be able to have a nice warm and fuzzy feeling that you helped make Pycon Canda that much better! :)
+No promises that we'll accept every suggestion, but when we do, you'll be able to have a nice warm and fuzzy feeling that you helped make Pycon Canada that much better! :)

 Once the project is cloned to your local system, you'll want to build the site.
 Just run the following command,